-See 15 U.S.C. § 1 (1982).
+Infra Part V. See 15 U.S.C. § 1 (1982).

-&lt;sup>44 See United States v.
-Joint Traffic Assn., 171 U.S. 505 (1898) (Reasoning that Congress could not have intended that courts invalidate every agreement in restraint of trade); Standard Oil Co. of New Jersey v.
-United States, 221 U.S. 1, 60 (1911) (Holding that Section 1 of the Sherman Act is comprised of three elements: (1) a contract, combination, or conspiracy, (2) an unreasonable restraint on trade, and (3) the restraint must affect interstate commerce.
+restraints."
+Therefore, a prima facie case under Section 1 is comprised of three elements: (1) a contract, combination, or conspiracy, (2) an unreasonable restraint on trade, and (3) the restraint must affect interstate commerce.
 Notably, Section 1 primarily applies to collaborative activity between independent economic actors.
 Moreover, Section 1 is most often applied to joint ventures, because single entities are incapable of entering into agreements with themselves.
 Therefore, joint ventures can not satisfy the first element.
 However, it is important to note that the scope of Section 1 does cover instances whereby separate entities may be engaged in a joint venture.